Roadside bomb in Yemen's Aden targets provincial governor's convoy

-ADEN (Reuters) - A roadside bomb in Yemen’s southern city of Aden targeted the convoy of a Saudi-backed Yemeni provincial governor but he was unhurt, witnesses said on Tuesday.
+ADEN (Reuters) - A roadside bomb in Yemen’s southern city of Aden targeted the convoy of a Saudi-backed provincial governor but he was unhurt, witnesses said on Tuesday.

-Some people were injured in the attack on Ameen Mahmood, governor of Taiz province and a member of Yemen’s internationally recognized government in exile.
+Some people were injured in the attack on Ameen Mahmood, governor of Taiz province and a member of Yemen’s internationally recognised government in exile.

 “The governor was not injured, but some of the escorts were injured and taken to hospital,” an official at the governor’s office told Reuters.